lcthomas/eng696s20/schedule.md

 In this class, we will discuss the conventions of a journal article using an example, and discuss how a journal article is different from a dissertation chapter.
 You will complete a reverse outline of this article before coming to class.

+**RECOMMENDED:**
+* Belcher, *Writing Your Journal Article in 12 Weeks*, Week 1 for tips about how to decide what piece to work on, making a writing plan you will stick to and setting realistic goals, identifying obstacles to writing.
+* Belcher, *Writing Your Journal Article in 12 Weeks*, Week 2 for a discussion of different genres of academic writing, myths about publishing journal articles, a discussion of what does get published and why, ingredients of a good abstract, and tips about how to get started.

 ----

 ## Week 3: Audience